-“I started at CMU on September 1, 2015, and one of my responsibilities was to introduce outside industry, federal entities, and other organizations to the research and capabilities that we have, and to meet with those organizations to understand their challenges and interests, and then basically try to bring those together to develop partnerships that would support our research,” says Sandra DeVincent Wolf, Executive Director of the Manufacturing Futures Institute and NextManufacturing Center.
+“I started at CMU in 2015, and my primary responsibility was to introduce outside industry, federal entities, and other organizations to the research and capabilities that we have, and to meet with those organizations to understand their challenges and interests, and then work to bring those together to develop partnerships that would support our research,” says Wolf.

-“At that time, the aviation industry was developing an interest in using metal additive manufacturing, leading to increased activity as companies began calling us to inquire about industry developments and whether it would be significant enough for them to consider serving it, as opposed to traditional powder metallurgy manufacturing industries,” she explains.
+“At that time, the aviation industry was developing an interest in using metal additive manufacturing, leading to increased activity as companies began calling us to inquire about industry developments and whether it would be significant enough for them to consider serving the additive manufacturing industry, in addition to traditional powder metallurgy industries,” she explains.

 “Manufacturing organizations were honestly worried that metal 3D printing might replace what they do, and that machining wouldn’t be needed anymore,” says Wolf.
 “Fortunately, they’re not being replaced at all.
 They’re needed more than ever, and their skill set is essential to the system, whether it’s making fixtures and jigs or finish-machining parts that are 3D printed.”

-Recognizing the growing activity in this area, in 2015, the Dean of the College of Engineering approved the request to establish an additive manufacturing center.
+Recognizing the growing activity in this area, in 2015, the Dean of the College of Engineering approved mechanical engineering professor Jack Beuth’s request to establish an additive manufacturing center.

 “That was all it was at that time—there was no agreement, no plan, no program,” Wolf recalls.
-“In January 2016, faculty members Jack Beuth, Tony Rollett, and I committed to diving into this.
+“In January 2016, Beuth and materials science and engineering professor, Tony Rollett, and I committed to diving into this.
 I agreed to serve as the founding Executive Director of the Center, and we just started building and building.”

-Since then, the Center has worked tirelessly to promote its efforts, resulting in 35 faculty and 175 students considering themselves affiliated with the Center.
+Since then, the Center has worked tirelessly to promote its capabilities and efforts to support interdisciplinary research, resulting in 35 faculty and 175 students considering themselves affiliated with the Center.
 There are now two metals additive labs designed and built under Wolf’s leadership.

 “I might have 30-some-odd students qualified to use the metals additive lab, which is a process, so that’s an accomplishment,” she notes.
 “Kudos to those students who have followed all of our training protocols and gotten qualified to work in the labs.
 That’s something that sets us apart from many universities.”